dimkastan/PyTorch-Spectral-clustering/README.md

 # PyTorch-Spectral-clustering
-[Under development]- Implementation of various methods for dimensionality reduction, spectral clustering etc. in Pytorch
+[Under development]- Implementation of various methods for dimensionality reduction and spectral clustering with PyTorch.